 The National Organization of Pensioners (PRO) has conducted its food price survey since the early 1990s with the intention of comparing food prices between different stores.

-In connection with last fall's investigation, the trade magazine Dagligvarunytt first revealed that Willys deliberately lowered the prices of a number of goods ahead of the investigation, then TV4's "Kalla fakta" was able to show that several ICA retailers had also manipulated their prices.
+In connection with this autumn's investigation, Dagligvarunytt first revealed that Willys had deliberately lowered the prices of goods ahead of the investigation, then TV4's "Kalla fakta" was able to show that several ICA retailers had also manipulated their prices.

 Now that the survey is being presented, PRO has been forced to make changes.

-"We have seen that prices have differed a lot from normal prices; sometimes it's a single item, other times many items.
+"We have seen how it has differentiated a lot from normal prices.
 There are about 50 stores that we have removed after we saw strange price deviations," says Ola Nilsson, an expert at PRO.

 Caviar under the microscope

-These involved goods that were included in previous years.
-An example is caviar, where certain stores that cheated reduced prices by just over 50 percent for a period in order to achieve better results in the survey.
+These were products that had been included in previous years.
+An example is caviar, where some stores cut prices by just over 50 percent for a period in order to achieve better results.

-"What we saw is that it's the supermarkets doing this.
+"What we saw is that it's the supermarkets that are doing this.
 They're the ones with the muscle; the small ones are busy anyway," says Ola Nilsson.

-At the same time, PRO's survey has previously been criticized by the industry as unfair and its methodology has been questioned. Åsa Lindestam, PRO's chairwoman, responds:
+At the same time, PRO's investigation has been criticized by the industry for not being fair and the basis has been questioned. Åsa Lindestam said:

-"From our side, there are no such concerns at all.
-Our pensioners go out to a large number of stores and record the prices on the spot, so we don't cheat.
-We can't take responsibility for the store owners," she says.
+"On our side, there are no such concerns at all.
+Our pensioners go out to a large number of stores and record the prices on the spot, so we don't cheat."

 Make adjustments

-However, PRO sees reason to make further adjustments for next year, for example changing the time of year from the traditional autumn.
+However, PRO sees reason to make further adjustments for next year, for example changing the timing, moving the survey from its traditional autumn slot.

-"We have received so many suggestions on what more we can do, they are so angry," says Lindestam about member reactions and how to prevent future cheating.
+"We have received so many suggestions on what more we can do.
+They are so angry," says Lindestam about the member reactions.

 Lidl had the lowest average price among the smaller stores.
-At the same time, Willys was the cheapest among the larger stores, though only two kronor cheaper than ICA Maxi supermarket.
-Geographically, Kronoberg County was the cheapest, followed by Skaraborg, while Stockholm was the most expensive.
+Among the larger stores, Willys was the cheapest, but only by two kronor cheaper than Ica Maxi supermarket.
+Geographically, Kronoberg County was the lowest, while Stockholm was the most expensive.

 Tobias Österberg/TT